 In general terms, there are two main ways people sell their property – by fixing it up and preparing it for sale before putting their house on the market or looking to sell as-is to cash buyers.
-Both ways have their advantages and disadvantages and what’s best for you will depend on your specific situation, but if you decide to go down the latter route, you should know how to avoid the ‘we buy houses’ scams.
+Both ways have their advantages and disadvantages and what’s best for you will depend on your specific situation, but if you decide to go down the latter route, you should know how to avoid the ‘we buy houses’ ripoffs and scams.

 However, what we are saying is that you should be mindful of who you are selling to and know how to spot some red flags.
-In this article, we’ll explain some common ways how the ‘we buy houses’ scams operate so that you can know what to look out for.
+In this article, we’ll explain how the ‘we buy houses’ scams operate so that you can know what to look out for.
 After all, negotiating a good deal is only worth it if the buyer follows through.

 Not all scams work the same and some are easier to spot than others – by now, you probably know that if a Nigerian prince or someone along those lines offers to buy your house, you should stay well clear of them.
-While it may sound funny and more of a joke than anything else, these situations happen.
+While it may sound funny and more of a joke than anything else, these situations do happen.

 The first thing you should do is verify that the company offering to buy your house exists.
 That doesn’t mean only checking if they have a website or some promotional materials.
 Faking websites or business cards is easy enough.